nsubordin81/educational-python-variants/Research.md

 The document also mentions that CPython is the widespread reference implementation and implementation notes are provided throughout the document where special considerations having to do with that implementation.

-So cPython is the 'de facto' implementation of Python, but even in cPython's case there are implementation details that get in the way of the abstract definition of the language that the Python Language Reference attempts to provide.
-And, arguably, that's a good thing because it means cPython and the other implementations aren't fully constrained by these standards.
+So CPython is the 'de facto' implementation of Python, but even in CPython's case there are implementation details that get in the way of the abstract definition of the language that the Python Language Reference attempts to provide.
+And, arguably, that's a good thing because it means CPython and the other implementations aren't fully constrained by these standards.

 ### History of Python's specification<sup>2, 3, 4</sup>